IHE/ITI.Finance/input/pagecontent/issues.md

 - FAIS-002: Should the operation transactions allow accepting a Bundle of multiple requests or only allow a single request (which may be a bundle of associated resources)?
 - FAIS-003: Should the cancel claim and re-process claim transactions use a Task resource?
 - FAIS-004: Should the Beneficiary Manager and Claims Manager be combined into one actor?
+- FAIS-005: Should there be a transaction to update a claim that is in progress?
+Currently the way to do this would be to cancel the claim and submit a new one.
+Should the re-process transaction be used for updates instead of only when the claim has been denied?
+- FAIS-006: Are there any experiences with these workflows that may require any changes to these transactions similar to open issue FAIS-005?
+- FAIS-007: Some countries required sensitive data to be sent in separate transactions to minimize risk, for example, personal data with health care or financial data.
+Does this need to be specifically addressed in this profile?

 ### Closed Issues
 None